-- Penguin life cycle poster
+- Penguin life cycle diagram

 - Penguin life cycle 3 part cards

-- Penguin life cycle coloring, cutting, and pasting worksheet
+- Penguin life cycle coloring, cutting, and pasting worksheet (color and blackline)

 - Penguin life cycle tracing strips

-- Parts of a Penguin poster
+- Parts of a Penguin diagram

 - Parts of a Penguin labels

-- Parts of a Penguin tracing & independent writing
+- Parts of a Penguin tracing & independent writing worksheet

-- Types of penguin matching cards
+- Types of Penguins information cards

-- Emperor Penguin work mat
+- Penguin characteristics mat

 Age: Preschool ages 3 – 6 years